Gordon Todd Skinner: Early life

-At 19, Skinner acquired 10,000 peyote buttons from a Native American-owned church in Laredo, Texas, and stored them in the trunk of his car.
+At age 19, Skinner acquired 10,000 peyote buttons from a Native American-owned church in Laredo, Texas, and stored them in the trunk of his car.
 He extracted alkaloid from them, to synthesize mescaline to sell to the Navajo Nation (who have a history of using mescaline synthesized from peyote).
 He wanted to sample it before selling, and got more into drug use after doing so.
 According to testimony Skinner later gave in court, he tried over 163 types of drugs in his life.
 Some of them were entheogens, which he took irregularly because they were "very spiritual" things to him.
 When he did, his method of ingesting them was "The Eucharist", a communion wafer tainted with lysergamide chemical compounds like ALD-52; extract from morning glory seeds; and ergot wine.
 He ingested the wafer with his friends in special ceremonies involving a sacrament, and Skinner's friends often referred to him as "the Buddha".
 After graduating high school in 1982, he studied at the Schiller International University in Germany, but failed his first semester.
 He then returned to Oklahoma and worked at Gardner Springs Company.

-Government operative career
+Government informant career

-In May of 1982, at age 17, Skinner was approached by the FBI and Treasury to track down a cannabis trafficker named "Barefoot" Don Linville.
-Skinner found Linville a few weeks later in Montego Bay, Jamaica.

-In spring 1984, Skinner became a government operative by calling the Tulsa FBI field office.
-He told the agent who responded that he had made a deal with a con artist in Texas, Sam Merit; he told Merit he was the heir to Gardner Spring Inc, and offered to loan Merit $300,000 to invest in a Caribbean charter airline and build a fake gold mine in Arizona.
+In spring 1984, Skinner became a government informant by calling the Tulsa FBI field office.
+He told the agent who responded that he had made a deal with a con artist in Texas, Sam Merit; he told Merit he was the heir to Gardner Springs Company, and offered to loan Merit $300,000 to invest in a Caribbean charter airline and build a fake gold mine in Arizona.
 The FBI found Skinner's tip to be true, and Merit eventually fled to South Africa after he and five co-conspirators were indicted for a penny stock fraud.

-In the fall of 1984, the FBI and Treasury advised Skinner to set up a legal entity called Financial Exchange International, Incorporated [FINEX] that would operate as a front to surveil the activities of a local businesswoman named Maureen Lane.
-During that investigation, a cocaine trafficker named Louis Wilder Stallings appeared, requesting to deposit over a million dollars in cash into Lane's business and Skinner's accounts.
-Skinner notified his stepfather immediately, and the following day, Skinner was ordered into Operation Greenback.